Bushramjad/Naive-Bayes-Fake-News-Detection-Urdu/README.md

 You will also explore:

 (1) The effects of stop-word filtering.
-This means removing common words from your train and test sets.
-We have provided a stopword list in the file: stopwords-ur.txt
+This means removing common words from train and test sets. (stop words file provided: stopwords-ur.txt)

 (2) The effects of Boolean Naive Bayes.
 This means removing duplicate words in each document (review) before training.